cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 This section will show you how to set a project up from scratch with component testing running alongside e2e testing.

-Before we start testing components, let's make sure we everything we need.
+Before we start testing components, let's make sure we have a project with the required prerequisites.

 <alert type="info">

 If you are using [Vue.js](https://vuejs.org/), click on the Vue tab of the code examples when available.
-If there is no Vue tab, the code should be the same.
+If there is no Vue tab, the code is the same.

 </alert>